 Tracking the Field: Eight cybersecurity considerations around Rio 2016

 Last week, we saw reports of individuals arrested on charges of terrorism ahead of the upcoming games in Rio.
 This is a worrying development, but it is not the only security threat facing Rio 2016; the risks posed by cybersecurity should not be ignored.
-With less than two weeks until the opening ceremony, our latest paper discusses eight cybersecurity considerations around Rio 2016.
+With less than two weeks until the opening ceremony, our latest research discusses eight cybersecurity considerations around Rio 2016.

 Threats have emerged from a variety of actors with a range of motivations, capabilities and tools.
 Brazil already has established cybercriminals and, as we saw in the 2014 World Cup, we’re likely to see a fair amount of banking fraud and scams.
 Where opportunities exist, there will invariably be individuals on hand to profit.
 This is aided somewhat by the amount of tourists visits, their banking activity and use of unprotected local WiFi networks.
 All of these factors provide rich pickings for cybercriminals.